 As you may already know, the higher your credit score is, the more likely you are to be approved for low-interest loans and lines of credit.
 Because interest rates on personal loans are usually fixed for the life of the loan, you’ll want to make sure your credit is in tip-top shape before applying so you can save as much money as possible on interest payments.

 Rather than pursuing the first option that seems decent, consider shopping around and comparing the rates of loans you want to apply for to get the best deal – a small difference in APRs may seem insignificant at first glance, but that difference could save or cost you a small sum of money over the lifetime of a loan.

 How Much Can You Borrow with a Personal Loan?

-How to Apply and Get Approved for a Personal Loan
+How to Get Approved for a Personal Loan

-Understanding the criteria for qualifying for a personal loan will help you prepare for the application process, increasing your chances of getting approved for the loan.
-While it varies by lender, here are some criteria that could help you get approved for a personal loan.
+While requirements vary between lenders, understanding the criteria involved in qualifying for a personal loan will help you prepare for the application process and increase your chances of getting approved for a loan.
+If you’ve got both of the following criteria covered, you could be in a good position to get approved for a personal loan.

 A credit score above 640

 Decent credit is crucial to securing a personal loan with competitive interest rates.
 If your credit score is 640 or closely hovering in that area, many lenders would group you in with the “fair score” crowd, which is typically good enough to get you approved for a personal loan.
 While there are still options available for you if your credit score is below 640, the loans you could be approved for will generally have higher interest rates.